Graphic Design, Transfer Pathway

 - Effectively apply general art and design concepts to the process of developing a graphic image.

-- Demonstrate an ability to use a variety of vector, raster, and page layout programs in the development of graphic designs for publication.
+- Demonstrate an ability to use a variety of design programs in the development of graphic designs.

 - Demonstrate the ability to conceptualize, problem solve and creatively develop a graphic design.

-- Utilize and demonstrate an awareness of historical and contemporary movements of graphic design during the last century.
+- Utilize and demonstrate an awareness of historical and contemporary movements of graphic design.

-- Apply an aesthetic sensibility and awareness of graphic trends in electronic and print media.
+- Apply an aesthetic sensibility and awareness of graphic trends in media.

 Career options for the Graphic Design Transfer Pathway are varied within the advertising and commercial art industries.
 Current trends indicate significant growth and employment for prepared individuals in many aspects of the printed and electronic media utilized by advertising and manufacturing companies.
 Graphic designers, illustrators, typographers and layout designers are common areas of employment for the graphic design major.

 Many courses within the Graphic Design Transfer Pathway are introductory level.
 Students are encouraged to speak with IHCC art instructors or academic counselors for specific enrollment information.
 Students who pursue a graphic design focus must demonstrate a strong interest in the visual arts with additional interest in working with highly technical information utilized in the graphic design industry.

 Students planning to transfer to four-year baccalaureate degree programs of art and design are urged to familiarize themselves with the prospective department and institutional requirements for graduation.
 Students should visit with IHCC advisors and their respective art instructors for additional information regarding course selections.